lencialam/CIS530-Project/scoring.md

 ## We decided to use F1 score to evalutate our model performance.

-The usual metrics for evaulating text classification task use the confusion matrix, which is a specific table layout that allows visualization of the performance of an model and makes it very easy and straightfoorward to see which labels are being misclassified and if our classifier is returning the correct label or not.
+The usual metrics for evaulating text classification task use the confusion matrix, which is a specific table layout that allows visualization of the performance of an model and makes it very easy and straightforward to see which labels are being misclassified and if our classifier is returning the correct label or not.

 The confusion matrix can help calculate a series of values:
 - **True Positives** (TP, correctly predicts the positive labels)